Alkami Technology Plano Texas

 Some FIs are still wary of non-documentary CIP because they worry about potential fraud or compliance risks.
 How does Alkami ease that concern?
 Physical documentation can be faked with advancements in today’s modern and widely available technology.
 Non-documentary identification makes it incredibly difficult for fraudsters to launch a successful threat because it references the applicant’s transaction history and runs rules-based decisioning against bank account data.
 Additionally, Alkami performs fraud prevention by reviewing the user’s email address, phone number, IP address, device ID against databases and government watchlists for known fraudulent devices or bad actors.

 Ultimately, non-documentary CIP will help FIs increase the volume of successful applications.
-Having to upload a copy of a scanned ID or bring in a physical ID is a huge barrier in the application process, which causes a lot of consumers to lose interest.
-Bypassing this step encourages users to complete their applications.
+Bypassing documentary CIP methods encourages users to complete their applications.
 This best-of-breed solution minimizes user friction, reduces application completion times, and maximizes conversions.
-Besides supporting the user, Alkami empowers FI staff with the tools to strengthen their back-office operations with real-time identity verification; fraud prevention; and an improved compliance stature.
+Besides supporting the user, Alkami empowers FI staff with the tools to strengthen their back-office operations with real-time identity verification, fraud prevention, and an improved compliance stature.

 Related Blogs